ayush1801/Autoformalisation_benchmarks/theorem_statements/complex_formula_statements.md

->The theorem statements below are adapted from the sources mentioned and may not be identical.
+>The theorem statements below are adapted from https://artofproblemsolving.com/ and may not be identical.
+In particular, when a problem asks the reader to evaluate an expression, we instead equate that expression to X so that the problem can be formalised as that equality.
 All formulas render well in VSCode though some don't render well on GitHub.

 >Putnam 1940 B6